Executing Commands

 session.getOutputStream().write("y".getBytes());

-You may review further documentation on Executing Commands within an Interactive Shell.
+You may want to review the further documentation on Executing Commands within an Interactive Shell.
 This describes the techniques available to interact with an SSH shell and execute commands interactively to mimic user input in a terminal.